Musicology Handbook

 Students’ performance on the module product and its accompanying oral exam must reflect control over the selected field.
 Usually, one of the selected fields for the General Exam is the field within which a student plans to write their dissertation.

-The selection of modules and fields, and the timeline for the exams, will be determined through close consultation with the student’s Mentoring Committee and their General Exam Committee.
+The selection of modules and fields, as well as the semester in which each module will be submitted and the oral exam administered, will be determined through close consultation with the student’s Mentoring Committee for the First Year Exam and their General Exam Committee for the General Exam.
 The General Exam Committee will only approve general exam plans that encompass a broad range of fields and that support the student’s specific research and career goals.

 Modules